JoseRoca/WinFBX/docs/COM/CWebCtx Class.md

 ' ========================================================================================
 FUNCTION DocHostUI_ShowContextMenuProc (BYVAL pWebCtx AS CWebCtx PTR, BYVAL dwID AS DWORD, BYVAL ppt AS POINT PTR, BYVAL pcmdtReserved AS IUnknown PTR, BYVAL pdispReserved AS IDispatch PTR) AS HRESULT
    ' // This event notifies that the user has clicked the right mouse button to show the ' // context menu.
-We can anulate it returning %S_OK and show our context menu.
+We can annul it returning %S_OK and show our context menu.
    ' // Do not allow to show the context menu
 '   AfxMsg "Sorry!
 Context menu disabled"
 '   RETURN S_OK